Located about an hour’s drive from downtown Vancouver, Coquitlam‘s Minnekhada Regional Park is a large park with hiking trails and marshland.

 Minnekhada Regional Park can be found in the northeastern part of Coquitlam about an hour’s drive from downtown Vancouver.
 The Pitt River borders the eastern side of the park while Pinecone Burke Provincial Park lies to its northwest.

 On the other side of the Pitt River from the park lies the Swaneset Golf Club in Pitt Meadows, and just north of that is the Pitt-Addington Marshland and Pitt Lake.
 To get to these other places though, you have to drive about 9 km down to the Pitt River Bridge and then back up on the other side of the river.
-So although close as a bird flies, to get to the golf course is about a half-hour drive.
+So although close as the crow flies, to get to the golf course is about a half-hour drive.

 There are a couple of entrances to the park.
 There is small parking lot a short distance from Minnekhada Lodge which is located at 4455 Oliver Road.
 From there it’s just a short walk down the hill to the Lodge Trail and Fern Trail.